Table of Contents[Hide][Show]

 6. To Fight Parasites and Bacterial Overgrowth

-When my husband was battling SIBO his practitioner had him drink DE daily to help bring his gut bacteria back into balance.
+When a family member was battling SIBO his practitioner had him drink DE daily to help bring his gut bacteria back into balance.
 There isn’t much research on DE’s ability to remove parasites in humans, but it is well documented in animal studies.

 In one commonly cited study The Oxford Journal of Poultry Science examined DE’s role in reducing parasites and improving egg quality in organic and free-range chickens.
 The study essentially concluded that hens fed DE had better eggs and fewer parasites relative to controls.